hasnat-cse/set-expansion/README.md

 # set-expansion
-Study of Set Expansion Problem using SEISA and SetExpan paper.
+Study of Set Expansion Problem using SEISA and SetExpan papers.
 A project of graduate course "Independent study: Topic in Computing Science"